 Most importantly, make an appointment with me for a seasonal acupuncture treatment.
 By balancing your qi, your seasonal affective disorder symptoms can be relieved.

 Winter doesn’t have to be a time of sadness, exhaustion and binge eating.
-Call me to discuss your treatment options today.
+Read more about how we can help in our previous post, here.

 Please share this article!